m1chaeldg/skyline/README.md

 ### Special Thanks
 A few noteworthy teams/projects who've helped us along the way are:
-* **[Ryujinx](https://ryujinx.org/):** We've used Ryujinx for reference throughout the project, the accuracy of their HLE kernel implementation makes it an amazing reference.
-The team behind the project has been extremely helpful with any queries we've had and have constantly helped us with issues we've come across. **It should be noted that Skyline is not based on Ryujinx**.
+* **[Ryujinx](https://ryujinx.org/):** We've used Ryujinx for reference throughout the project, the accuracy of their HLE sysmodule implementations make it an amazing reference.
+The team behind the project has been extremely helpful with any queries we've had and have constantly helped us with any issues we've come across. **It should be noted that Skyline is not based on Ryujinx**.

 * **[yuzu](https://yuzu-emu.org/):** Skyline's shader compiler is a **fork** of *yuzu*'s shader compiler with Skyline-specific changes, using it allowed us to focus on the parts of GPU emulation that we could specifically optimize for mobile while having a high-quality shader compiler implementation as a base.
 The team behind *yuzu* has also often helped us and have graciously provided us with a license exemption.